malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcerprofiles/:id`

-Retrieves the Defender profile with the given ID.
+Retrieves the enforcer profile with the given ID.

 Parameters: